 Annelies is a tutor at Magdalen College for the undergraduate course ‘Musical Thought and Scholarship’.
-She taught a Master’s Elective Course on music, theatre and war at the Music Faculty (Hillary 2019), and this academic year, she will teach the Master’s Elective ‘“Diva”: Female Singers in the Last Century’.
+At the Oxford Music Faculty, she taught master’s courses on music, theatre and war in nineteenth-century Europe (Hillary 2019), on the ‘“Diva”: Female Singers in the Last Century’ (Hillary 2020).
+At present, she is also teaching BA courses in music analysis and in music history at Utrecht University.
 At Yale, she taught musicianship courses and the team-taught undergraduate seminar ‘Women on Stage: Baroque to Beyoncé’, and served as a teaching assistant for several music history surveys.

 Annelies’s major research interests are opera and other music theatre genres in the long nineteenth century (1789-1914); staging and performance practice; politics, militarism and war; and gender studies.